University of Denver

-The University of Denver (DU) is a private research university in Denver, Colorado.
-Founded in 1864, it is the oldest independent private university in the Rocky Mountain Region of the United States.
-It is classified among "R1: Doctoral Universities – very high research activity".
-DU enrolls approximately 5,700 undergraduate students and 7,200 graduate students.
-The 125 acre main campus is a designated arboretum and is located primarily in the University Neighborhood, about five miles (8 km) south of downtown Denver.
-The 720-acre Kennedy Mountain Campus is located approximately 110 miles northwest of Denver, in Larimer County.
+The University of Denver (DU) is a private research university in Denver, Colorado, United States.
+Founded in 1864, it has an enrollment of approximately 5,700 undergraduate students and 7,200 graduate students.
+It is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".
+The 125 acre main campus is a designated arboretum and is located five miles (8 km) south of downtown Denver.

 History

-In March 1864, John Evans, former Governor of the Colorado Territory, appointee of President Abraham Lincoln, founded the Colorado Seminary in the newly created (1858) city of Denver, which was then a mining camp.
-Evans, governor and superintendent of Indian affairs of the Colorado Territory, was partially culpable for the November 1864 Sand Creek massacre (which was carried out by Colonel John Chivington, later a member of the university's original board of directors).
-The school had originally been planned as the Denver Seminary, but the name was changed before the charter was secured.
+In March 1864, John Evans, former governor of the Colorado Territory, appointee of President Abraham Lincoln, founded the Colorado Seminary in the newly created (1858) city of Denver, which was then a mining camp.
+Evans, governor and superintendent of Indian affairs of the Colorado Territory, lost his government position as a result of the November 1864 Sand Creek massacre (which was carried out by Colonel John Chivington, later a member of the Colorado Seminary's Trustees).

 At its founding the seminary was non-sectarian and operated by the Methodist Episcopal Church.
 It struggled in the early years of its existence.
-In 1880 it was renamed the University of Denver.
-The first buildings of the university were located in downtown Denver in the 1860s and 1870s, but concerns that Denver's rough-and-tumble frontier town atmosphere was not conducive to education prompted a relocation to the current campus, built on the donated land of potato farmer Rufus Clark, some seven miles (11 km) south of the downtown core.
+In 1880, it was renamed the University of Denver.
+The first buildings of the university were located in downtown Denver in the 1860s and 1870s, but concerns that Denver's rough-and-tumble frontier town atmosphere was not conducive to education prompted a relocation to the current campus, built on the donated land of potato farmer Rufus Clark, some six miles (11 km) south of the downtown core.
 The university grew and prospered alongside the city's growth, appealing primarily to a regional student body prior to World War II.
 After the war, the large surge in G.I.
 Bill students pushed DU's enrollment to over 13,000 students, the largest the university has ever been, and helped to spread the university's reputation to a national audience.